 - You must make an attempt to return any or all property to your former employer.

-- Your wage claim amount owed cannot exceed over $5000.00.
+- Your wage claim amount owed cannot exceed $5000.00.
 If you are owed more than this amount your recourse is to file through Small Claims Court or Superior Court.

 - If your employer has filed Bankruptcy, you cannot file a wage claim with our Department.
 Contact the Bankruptcy Courts at 602-682-4001.